WORKING TOGETHER FOR ANIMALS AND COMMUNITIES

-SPANA’s educational partnership projects bring together our expertise with the local knowledge of community organisations in order to deliver lasting change in children’s attitudes and behaviour.
+SPANA’s educational partnerships bring together our expertise with the local knowledge of community organisations in order to deliver lasting change in children’s attitudes and behaviour.

 SPANA has been working with the African Network for Animal Welfare (ANAW) in Nairobi, Kenya since 2012, delivering humane education through our PAWS Clubs network of schools-based animal welfare groups.
 In the towns and villages around Nairobi, where working animals are widely used, children attending the clubs learn the value of compassion and how to treat animals with care, kindness and respect.

-Over the course of our five-year partnership, the project has grown exponentially: today PAWS Clubs reach around 1,800 children each year through 36 schools.
-The programme also focuses on improving standards in humane education teaching.
+Over the course of our five-year partnership, the project has grown exponentially.
+Today PAWS Clubs reach around 1,800 children each year through 36 schools.
+The project also focuses on improving standards in humane education teaching.
 During 2017, 35 teachers taught PAWS Clubs in schools, with 15 going on to be awarded the respected International Certificate in Humane Education.

 Focus: Help in Suffering, India